-NLWA is closing the Gateway Road Reuse and Recycling Centre (RRC) in November 2024.
-This follows a six-week consultation we conducted to hear residents’ views on the potential impacts of closing the site.
+NLWA closed the Gateway Road Reuse and Recycling Centre (RRC) on 4 November 2024.
+This followed a six-week consultation we conducted to hear residents’ views on the potential impacts of closing the site, and a further notice period.

 Frequently asked questions

-The site’s last day of operation will be on Sunday 3 November.
-It will operate at its regular opening hours until that time.
+The site’s last day of operation was Sunday 3 November.

 For a long period of time, reuse and recycling centres were the only option for residents to dispose of and recycle a number of material types and large amounts of waste.
 Since then, services have evolved, and in recent years the services available to residents have increased and improved significantly.
 This includes collections of a wider range of materials from the doorstep and alternative places to drop-off certain types of waste.